surpher/PactSwift/README.md

             return
           }

+          // #7 - Test that our API client handles the response.
-          // test your API client based on expected response XCTAssertEqual(userData.page, 1)
+          XCTAssertEqual(userData.page, 1)
           XCTAssertEqual(userData.data?.first?.firstName, "John")
           XCTAssertEqual(userData.data?.first?.lastName, "Tester")
         }

         completed() // Notify MockService we're done with our test }
     }
   }

+  // More tests for other interactions and/or provider states... func testGetUsers_Unauthorised() {
+    // ... code
+  }
-  // more tests...
+  // etc.
 }
 ```